 Image courtesy of SumAll

-Even though Twitter places a premium on characters, the sweet spot for Twitter copy is between 70 and 100 words.
+Even though Twitter places a premium on characters, the sweet spot for Twitter copy is between 70 and 100 characters.

 To improve your copy, Cornell University made this funky A/B tester to predict which of two tweets should get more retweets.